jackhman/sergio-martin-rubio-site/_posts/2019-06-31-java-socket-io-and-nio.md

 }
 ```

-12. Once again, the channel is retrieve in order to write into it the data saved in the `Map`.
+12. Once again, the channel is retrieved in order to write the data saved in the `Map` into it.
 13. Then, we set the `Selector` to _READ_ operations.

 ```java